Killing of Markeis McGlockton: First media interview

 On August 31, 2018, Drejka sat down with WTSP reporter Reginald Roundtree for a jailhouse interview.
 Early in the interview, Drejka spoke about his early life and work profession; the financial and physical hardships he and his wife were facing; and threats made to them immediately after the shooting.
 Regarding McGlockton's shove, Drejka said he thought he was "tackled".
 Drejka stated he was in fear for his life and felt that he followed the stand-your-ground law.

 Drejka said abuse of handicapped parking spaces is a sensitive issue to him, as his mother-in-law and deceased high school girlfriend were handicapped.
 Drejka denied he was a racist.
-While Drejka wouldn't change his actions, he did apologize for the results of actions to McGlockton's family.
+While Drejka would not change his actions, he did apologize for the results of actions to McGlockton's family.

 Drejka's wife was subsequently interviewed by Roundtree, with her face hidden by a gray curtain to protect her identity.